Intune Endpoint Management: Device Security 2026

 Intune solves three endpoint management challenges in one platform: security, management, and user experience.
 Most legacy tools handle one or two.
 Intune handles all three.

-The organizations with the strongest endpoint security postures share one trait.
-They treat Intune not as a device management tool but as the enforcement layer of their Zero Trust architecture.
+Organizations with strong endpoint security share a common trait.
+They see Intune as more than just a device management tool.
+Instead, they consider it the enforcement layer of their Zero Trust architecture.

 Five pillars of enterprise Intune deployment